-Gays and lesbians have faced higher unemployment, lower wages, and workplace discrimination.
-While many corporations have non-discrimination policies now, it is still legal to fire someone for their sexual orientation in 27 states, according to the American Civil Liberties Union.
+Gays and lesbians have faced higher unemployment, lower wages and a workplace where discrimination based upon sexual orientation was common.
+While many corporations have non-discrimination policies now, it is still legal to fire someone for their sexual orientation in 21 states, according to the American Civil Liberties Union.

-Two studies, one by Pew Research in 2013 and one by Gallup in 2012, concluded that LGBT individuals were more likely to make less money than their straight peers during their careers.
-A study by the Williams Institute, a California-based think tank, showed gay men earned as much as 32 percent less than straight men.
+Two polls, one by Pew Research in 2013 and one by Gallup in 2012, reached the same conclusion: LGBT individuals were more likely to make less money than their straight peers during their careers.
+Gay men earned as much as 32 percent less than straight men, according to research by the Williams Institute, a California-based think tank that focuses on LGBT issues.

 MARRIED WITHOUT BENEFITS

 In the case of Murphy and Baker, the couple got married in Massachusetts in 2010.
-Baker died in 2012 and since then Murphy has been unable to collect her wife's benefit of $583.
-Same-sex marriage has been legal in Massachusetts since 2003, but it's not allowed in Texas, and the federal government is required by law to use the couples' state of residence to determine benefits.
+Baker died in 2012 and since then Murphy has been unable to collect her wife's benefit of $583 a month.
+Same-sex marriage has been legal in Massachusetts since 2003, but it's not allowed in Texas, and the federal government is required to use the couples' state of residence to determine benefits.

 THE SHADOW OF AIDS

-The 53-year-old has 12 years before he hits retirement age, but when asked about it, he says: "I don't think about retirement because I don't believe I will have one."
+Albaugh has 10 years before he hits retirement age.
+But when asked about it, he says: "I don't think about retirement because I don't believe I will have one."